Wētā FX: 2000s

 For James Cameron's Avatar, Weta Digital modified MASSIVE to give life to the flora and fauna on Pandora, for which the company did most of the visual effects with Joe Letteri, under a team led by executive and producer Eileen Moran.
 The film is regarded as a landmark for visual effects.
-By 2017, Weta Digital had started visual effects development for the sequels.
+(Note: Attributed to multiple references:) By 2017, Weta Digital had started visual effects development for the sequels.
+(Note: Attributed to multiple references:)

 2010s

 In 2010, a texture painting application developed by the studio for Avatar called Mari has been bought by The Foundry Visionmongers.
 For The Adventures of Tintin and Rise of the Planet of the Apes, the studio developed a new grooming system called Barbershop where users can interactively manipulate digital hair.
 This tool received a Sci-tech award in 2015.
 The Adventures of Tintin was Weta Digital's first fully animated feature film.